iamblue/ngApi/README.md

 ### If you want to authentication login by RESTful architecture

-On common authentication RESTful architecture, we need browser make a Cnonce constant and crypo your `"password code"+snonce( nonce form server)+c_nonce` and send it back to your server.
+On a common REST-authentication architecture, we need browser make a Cnonce constant and crypo your `"password code"+snonce( nonce form server)+c_nonce` and send it back your server.

 * Step1: Make a Cnonce :